realdhikaarya/mandiri-pocket-book-lm/README.md

 ## Contact

-For assistance or further customization, please contact realdhikaarya@gmail.com or follow me at LinkedIn: www.linkedin.com/in/dhika-arya
+For assistance or further customization, please contact realdhikaarya@gmail.com or message me on LinkedIn: www.linkedin.com/in/dhika-arya